ankargren/mfbvar/README.md

 Profiling
 ---------

-Profiling of the code (not run here, needs to be run in interactive HTML mode) shows that `simulation_smoother` is by far the most time-consuming part of the code.
+Profiling of the code shows that `simulation_smoother` is by far the most time-consuming part of the code.

 ``` r
 library(tidyverse)